Goole Times

-The Goole Times is a weekly newspaper for Goole, in the East Riding of Yorkshire.
+The Goole Times is a weekly newspaper for the port town of Goole, in the East Riding of Yorkshire, England.
 It is the oldest and longest serving weekly newspaper in the county of Yorkshire.

 History

 The Goole Times was established in 1853 and covers the town of Goole and surrounding villages.
 It is the longest standing newspaper in Yorkshire.
 The title is owned and published by Chronicle Publications, along with its sister paper the Selby Times.

 The success of the Goole Times prompted Chronicle Publications to launch the Selby Post in November 1999.
 In August 2013 the company acquired the Selby Times newspaper title, which was then owned by Johnston Press.
 The two titles were merged under the title of the Selby Times.

 19th century

-The Goole Times was first founded in 1853 as a monthly newspaper.
+The Goole Times was founded in 1853 as a monthly newspaper.
 By 1869 it had become a weekly paper and was called the Goole and Marshland Weekly Times.
-It then took on a name change 10 years later and was called The Goole Weekly Times.
+Ten years later, it was again renamed as The Goole Weekly Times.